Prowin7/LLM-Powered-RAG-Chatbot/README.md

-# RAG - ChatBot: Retrieval Augmented Generation (RAG) chatbot using HuggingFace's Zephyr-7B-Beta, LangChain, FAISS, and Streamlit
+# RAG - ChatBot: Retrieval Augmented Generation (RAG) chatbot using HuggingFace Transform, LangChain, FAISS, and Streamlit

 This RAG-ChatBot is a Python application that allows users to chat with PDF documents.
 It uses HuggingFace's Zephyr-7B-Beta model to generate accurate answers based on the content of uploaded PDFs, with responses grounded in the document content.